DigitalRealitiesLab/DroneSimulation/README.md

   In case of REAL and MED conditions, the PC must also be connected to the drone's wireless network.

 For each condition, the _Menu_-Button needs to be pressed once, initially.
-Think of it as some sort of ignition.
 Afterwards, the drone can be started with pressing _A_ and landed with _B_.
 Use the left stick to control the drones horizontal position (forward, backwards, left, right).
 Use the right stick to control the drones vertical position (up, down).